rozek/banglejs-2-analog-clock-construction-kit/README.md

 "Complications" are optional tiny displays for additional information such as the current date, the day-of-the week, moon phases, etc.

-They export the following function:

-*  `draw (x,y, Radius, Settings)` - draws the complication as specified by the given `Settings`, centered at `x`,`y` and with a radius less than or equal `Radius`

-Complications do not necessarily have to be circular - the given `radius` is just a hint telling the complication how much space it may occupy.
+Complications do not necessarily have to be circular - indeed, complications at the top position (`t`) or at the bottom position (`b`) are allowed to be three times as wide as others.

-Indeed, there are two special cases: complications at the

-* top position `t` and those at the
-* bottom position `b`

-In these two cases, complications are allowed to cover a horizontal span from `x-3*Radius` to `x+3*Radius` (and the same vertical span as small complications: `y-Radius`...`y+Radius`)

 If no complications are specified, no will be drawn.